d-morrison/IntroStatActivities/_book/04-EDA-quantitative.md

 \vspace{0.4in}

-10. Which five summary statistics are used in creating a box plot?
-(Hint: Together they are called the **five-number summary** of the variable.)
+10. Which five summary statistics are used in creating a box plot? *Hint*: Together they are called the **five-number summary** of the variable.

 \vspace{0.4in}